matfin/mattfinucane.com/mattfinucane/content/projects/annachristoffer-static.md

 To handle responsive images, I use the HTML5 `<img> srcset` attribute, which allows me to specify the correct images to load given the device screen constraints.

 ### Deploying changes
-For managing deployments, I use the [CircleCI](https://circleci.com/) in combination with Github.
+For managing deployments, I use the [CircleCI](https://circleci.com/) in combination with Git.
 Any changes pushed to the `develop` branch are deployed to a staging server, while releases tagged from the `master` branch are deployed to the live server.

 The static assets for the site will be generated using [gulp.js](http://gulpjs.com/) and then GoHugo will generate the rest of the content for the site, combining the content with the layout templates.